Virtually imaged phased array: Wavelength resolution

 Similarly to the resolving power of a diffraction grating, which is determined by the number of the illuminated grating elements and the order of diffraction, the resolving power of a VIPA is determined by the reflectivity of the back surface of the VIPA and the thickness of the glass plate.
 For a fixed thickness, a high reflectivity causes light to stay longer in the VIPA.
 This creates more virtual sources of light and thus increases the resolving power.
 On the other hand, with a lower reflectivity, the light in the VIPA is quickly lost, meaning fewer virtual sources of light are superimposed.
 This results in lower resolving power.

 For large angular dispersion with high resolving power, the dimensions of the VIPA should be accurately controlled.
-Fine tuning of the VIPA characteristics was demonstrated by developing an elastomer-based structure.
+Fine tuning of the VIPA characteristics was demonstrated by developing an elastomer-based structure (Metz, 2013).

 A constant reflectivity of the partially transmissive mirror in the VIPA produces a Lorentzian power distribution when the output light is imaged onto a screen, which has a negative effect on the wavelength selectivity.
 This can be improved by providing the partially transmissive mirror with a linearly decreasing reflectivity.
 This leads to a Gaussian-like power distribution on a screen and improves the wavelength selectivity or the resolving power.